-- a) Department meetings will be convened at appropriate intervals by call of the DH. - b) Meetings will be open to all TT faculty and Career NTT faculty, with the exception that meetings on promotion and other personnel issues will be restricted to subgroups of the department according to rank. - c) On appropriate occasions, adjunct faculty may also be invited to meetings in order to provide input on relevant departmental matters. - d) Attendance at all meetings by TT faculty is expected as part of the regular departmental self- governance process.
+- a.
+Department meetings will be convened at appropriate intervals by call of the DH. - b.
+Meetings will be open to all TT faculty and Career NTT faculty, with the exception that meetings on promotion and other personnel issues will be restricted to subgroups of the department according to rank. - c.
+On appropriate occasions, adjunct faculty may also be invited to meetings in order to provide input on relevant departmental matters. - d.
+Attendance at all meetings by TT faculty is expected as part of the regular departmental self- governance process.
 Attendance at meetings by Career NTT faculty is encouraged, but not required.
-Attendance by Career NTT faculty is expected at meetings during which there will be discussion of governance issues directly pertaining to them, such as guidelines for the performance and promotion reviews of Career NTT faculty. - e) During terms when TT faculty are on sabbatical or other leave, they may participate in department meetings and meetings on personnel issues for which they are eligible to vote, should they desire to do so.
-During these terms, votes can be registered via absentee ballot. - f) Agendas for meetings will be distributed in advance, with notice of specific motions when known to the DH in advance. - g) Department meetings will follow the procedures set forth in the current edition of Robert's Rules of Order.
+Attendance by Career NTT faculty is expected at meetings during which

+- there will be discussion of governance issues directly pertaining to them, such as guidelines for the performance and promotion reviews of Career NTT faculty. - e.
+During terms when TT faculty are on sabbatical or other leave, they may participate in department meetings and meetings on personnel issues for which they are eligible to vote, should they desire to do so.
+During these terms, votes can be registered via absentee ballot. - f.
+Agendas for meetings will be distributed in advance, with notice of specific motions when known to the DH in advance. - g.
+Department meetings will follow the procedures set forth in the current edition of Robert's Rules of Order.
 Meetings will be chaired by the DH or her/his delegate.
 All TT faculty are eligible to make motions; Career NTT faculty are eligible to make motions on all departmental matters except those concerning the hiring, evaluation, and promotion of TT faculty.
-Votes on personnel issues will be conducted by confidential ballot, as may any other vote designated for confidential balloting by a motion and vote of the department.

-- h) Absentee ballots may be given to the DH by those whose officially scheduled University functions conflict with Department meetings. - i) Attendance and minutes will be kept by the DH or her/his delegate, and will be made available within a reasonable period of time.
+Votes on personnel issues will be conducted by confidential ballot, as may any other vote designated for confidential balloting by a motion and vote of the department. - h.
+Absentee ballots may be given to the DH by those whose officially scheduled University functions conflict with Department meetings. - i.
+Attendance and minutes will be kept by the Department Recorder who will be appointed from among the tenured faculty for an agreed-upon term of no more than one year.
+Minutes will be made available within a reasonable period of time.
+They will be approved by vote at the beginning of the following department meeting.
+Minutes will not record confidential discussions of personnel matters, including hiring.